openmultiplayer/web/docs/server/server.cfg.md

 description: Server configuration file.
 ---

+# config.json is now used on open.mp instead of server.cfg!

 ## Description

 - `server.cfg` is a server configuration file which allows you to change all kinds of settings of your sa-mp server.